Flights from Indonesia

 Flights to China from Indonesia

 4 Airports in Indonesia offer direct flights to 14 destinations in China.
-Altogether, there are 23 direct routes to China, operated by 14 airlines, 3 of which are low-cost airlines: Spring Airlines, Juneyao Airlines and Lion Air.
+In total there are 24 non-stop routes to China, operated by 14 airlines, 3 of which are low-cost airlines: Spring Airlines, Juneyao Airlines and Lion Air.

 Indonesia to China with a stopover